-A plan of management is an overarching document that outlines how community land is used, managed and improved, now and into the future.
-Plans of management are a requirement of the Local Government Act 1993 and can apply to specific parcels of land or to generic types of land, for example, sportsgrounds.
+A plan of management is a document that outlines how Council-owned community land is used, managed and improved.
+Plans of management are a requirement of the Local Government Act 1993.
+They can apply to specific parcels of land or to generic types of land, for example, sportsgrounds.

-In addition to Council-owned community land, we are responsible for producing plans of management for 114 Crown reserves across Eurobodalla to meet our requirements under the Crown Land Management Act 2016, which came into force on 1 July 2018.
+We are also working to produce plans of management for 114 Crown reserves across Eurobodalla.
+This is a requirement under the Crown Land Management Act 2016 that act came into force on 1 July 2018.

 Landscape Masterplans form part of a plan of management.
 These present all the infrastructure and landscape elements for specific open spaces or parcels of community land.
-Landscape Masterplans illustrate a site's action plan and provide a long-range view to guide development in a way that balances the needs of user groups, the community and Council.
+Landscape Masterplans illustrate a site's action plan.
+They also provide a long-range view to guide development in a way that balances the needs of user groups, the community and Council.

-Landscape Masterplans are valuable tools for prioritising improvements and upgrades as well as supporting applications for grant funding.
+Landscape Masterplans are valuable tools for prioritising improvements and upgrades and can support applications for grant funding.

 Supporting strategies and policies